FlexiGroBots-H2020/Data-Space/Readme.md

 - And IDSA, could be defined using the [official site](https://internationaldataspaces.org/) as: *"A secure, sovereign system of data sharing in which all participants can realize the full value of their data"*.

-## Requirements to run in a local machine.
+## Requirements to run in a local machine using K8S.

-Firstly, we developed the system on a local machine, our development PC has installed *Kubectl* and *Docker-Desktop*, the software specifications are below in the next subsection.
-We used *Docker-Desktop* because by default there is installed a k8s cluster.
+This subsection is explained how to deploy a DataSpace using K8S in a local machine.
+For this task, we have used a PC with *Kubectl* and *Docker-Desktop*, the software specifications are below in the next subsection.
+The K8S cluster is deployed using *Docker-Desktop*, this cluster is much like Minikube.

-The system was running with a windows OS using WSL V2.0 with an Ubuntu 20.04 LTS.
+The PC has Windows 10 as OS but we have used WSL V2.0 with Ubuntu 20.04 LTS to work with the clusters.

 ### Software-requirements